Skinning uPortal

 Edit skinList.xml to point the

-to the new skin name. e.g.<skin> <skin-key>{skinName}</skin-key> <skin-name>{skinName}</skin-name> <skin-description> Basic skin for the Respondr theme based on Twitter Bootstrap and Responsive Design </skin-description> </skin>
+<skin-name>and<skin-key>to the new skin name. e.g.<skin> <skin-key>{skinName}</skin-key> <skin-name>{skinName}</skin-name> <skin-description> Basic skin for the Respondr theme based on Twitter Bootstrap and Responsive Design </skin-description> </skin> - Navigate to the data/base/portlet-definition folder

 -